Skip to main content

 Applicants will receive notification of the results and information on the next steps, via a notification email from SmartSimple.

 To ensure you don’t miss any important email notifications, please keep an eye on your spam or junk folders.
 You can also check your SmartSimple profile for notifications.
+If your application requires an update or additional information, you may receive a Revision Request by email within a few weeks of the application deadline.

 Eligibility